 For more great life hacks, money-saving deals and coupons download the KCL app.

-1. Prevent chips from being crushed by filling the zip bag with air before sealing.
+1. Prevent chips from being crushed in school lunches by filling the zip bag with air before sealing.

 2. Freeze juice boxes or pouches so they stay cold.